Board of Directors

 Middle School Parent; Charlotte, VT

 Anne is mom to two Schoolhouse students—her son who recently graduated from 8th grade, and her daughter in 6th grade.
 Her oldest daughter, a photography major at Lesley University, also works as a substitute teacher in Story Time.
 Schoolhouse is a family affair in the Mollo household!
-Anne is a professional freelance writer and a certified massage therapist.
+Anne is a freelance writer and a performing artist.
 She’s written for several industries including: education, finance, architecture, telecommunications, and health care.
-Her massage practice is a blend of Swedish, Esalen and STR/AIS sports massage.
-In her free time she likes to perform at storytelling events and participate in community theater.
+When not writing, she likes to perform at local storytelling events and participate in community theater.
 At home she can be found puttering in the garden, bike riding, hiking, or paddling her kayak in the lake.